-Federal tax credits for energy efficient windows and exterior doors have been extended through 2013.
-If you purchased and installed qualified new doors or windows in 2012 or plan to in 2013, you may be able to take advantage of these tax credits.
+Federal tax credits for energy efficient windows and exterior doors were extended through 2013.
+If you purchased and installed qualified new doors or windows in 2013, you may be able to take advantage of these tax credits.

 For windows and doors placed into service between January 1, 2012 and December 31, 2013, you may be eligible to receive tax credits as follows: